tpoisot/ms_pop_networks/ms_revised.md

 We argue here that there are three broadly-defined classes of mechanisms that ultimately determine the realization of species interactions.
-First, individuals must be in high enough local relative abundances to meet;
+First, species must be locally abundant enough for their individuals to meet;
 this is the so-called "neutral" perspective of interactions.
 Second, there must be phenological or trait matching between individuals, such that an interaction will actually occur given that the encounter takes place.
 Finally,